status-im/contracts/TributeToTalk.md

 ```

 This function generates an event `AudienceRequested` which depending of the approve/waive indicates that the transfer of tokens was realized successfully.

+`test/messageTribute-signed.js` has an example on how a conversation might happen using this contract.